MustafaAktass/react-todo-app/README.md

-# react-todo-app
+# simple-react-todo-app

-This todo app is made using react(uses json-server to store the data)
+This simple todo app is made using react(uses json-server to store the data)